zfcampus/apigility-documentation/auth/authentication-oauth2.md

 ------------------

 This use case can be used to authenticate against applications, mosty likely in machine to machine scenarios.
-The OAuth2 grant type for this use case is called `client_credential`.
+The OAuth2 grant type for this use case is called `client_credentials`.
 The usage is similar to the public client password access reported above; the application sends a `POST` request to the OAuth2 server, passing both the `client_id` and the `client_secret` in the body.
 The server replies with the token if the client credentials are valid.